REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

         *   If storing the sharedToken value in an attribute other than `auEduPersonSharedToken`, set this name in `storedAttributeName`.
         *   Set the **ldapConnectorId** attribute to the ID of the connector (this is required to identify it among the dependencies).

+            > **Note**
-            Please note that when storing the sharedToken values in LDAP, the sharedToken module would be accessing the LDAP server from the connector specified in the dependency - so the same LDAP server as used for retrieving all other attributes, **with the same credentials**.
+            > Please note that when storing the sharedToken values in LDAP, the sharedToken module would be accessing the LDAP server from the connector specified in the dependency - so the same LDAP server as used for retrieving all other attributes, **with the same credentials**.
 Therefore, in order for this module to succeed in storing the generated sharedToken values, the account specified in the LDAP connector needs to have the permissions to write into the `auEduPersonSharedToken` attribute (or the attribute set in `storedAttributeName`).

     *   The connector definition is: